apathor/cz/README.md

   -d DELIMITER  : Set delimiter to split selected line.
   -e TEMPLATE   : Set command template.
 This option implies mode '-r'.
   -f FIELDS     : Set field template.
 This option implies mode '-q'.
+  -g            : Buffer stdin and pass it to command set with '-e'.
   -i IN-FILE    : Set file from which to read selections instead of stdin.
   -x            : Use a graphical line selection tool.
   -y            : Use a text terminal line selection tool.